alison-codes/dreamer-app/README.md

 ## Future Development
-  * Ability to add emojis to describe dreams
+  * Plot dream trends over time in greater detail
-  * Plot dream trends over time
+  * Ability to add emojis to describe dreams; emoji sentiment would be analyzed
   * Save form data via req.session to be retrieved after authentication
   * Update models without requiring a full-page refresh